tcraghu/apm-gitops/README.md

     #Linux
     export GITHUB_TOKEN=<personal-access-token-for-service-account>

-Make sure your have correct values for the following arugments:
+Make sure you have correct values for the following arguments:

-`owner` --> owner of the repository e.g. "tcraghu"
+`owner` --> owner of the repository e.g., "tcraghu"

-`repository` --> name of hte repository e.g. "apm-gitpos"
+`repository` --> name of the repository e.g., "apm-gitpos"

-`path` --> path with respect to the root of the repository for the cluster bootstrap files e.g. "clusters/devpos"
+`path` --> path with respect to the root of the repository for the cluster bootstrap files e.g., "clusters/devpos"

-`branch` --> branch on the repository to use for gitops e.g. "main"
+`branch` --> branch on the repository to use for gitops e.g., "main"

 Execute the following command to bootstrap Flux onto the Cluster and link with the repository.